-- 2. In February 2016, the FASB issued ASU 2016-02 Leases (FASB Codification Topic 842) which significantly changes the accounting for leases in the financial statements of lessees and supersedes FASB Codification Topic 840.
+2. In February 2016, the FASB issued ASU 2016-02 Leases (FASB Codification Topic 842) which significantly changes the accounting for leases in the financial statements of lessees and supersedes FASB Codification Topic 840.
 With this update, generally accepted accounting principles now will require lessees under operating leases to recognize a liability in the statements of financial position and an asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting election not to recognize lease assets and lease liabilities.
 If a lessee makes this election, it should recognize lease expense for such leases generally on a straight-line basis over the lease term.
 Cash flows related to operating leases will continue to be reported within operating activities on the statements of cash flows.
-This ASU is effective for fiscal years beginning after December 15, 2019. - 3.
-In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (FASB Codification Topic 958) to improve the current net asset classification requirements and the information presented in financial statements and notes about a not-for-profit entity's liquidity, financial performance and cash flows.
-The main provisions of the ASU are as follows: - A. Present on the face of the statements of financial position amounts for two classes of net assets at the end of the period, rather than for the currently required three classes.
-That is, a non-for-profit will report amounts for net assets with donor restrictions, as well as the currently required amount for total net assets. - B. Present on the face of the statements of activities the amount of the change in each of the two classes of net assets (noted in item A) rather than that of the currently required three classes.
-A non-for-profit would continue to report the currently required amount of the change in total net assets for the period. - C. Continue to present on the face of the statements of cash flows the net amount for operating cash flows using either the direct or indirect method of reporting but no longer require the presentation or disclosure of the indirect method (reconciliation) if using the direct method.
+This ASU is effective for fiscal years beginning after December 15, 2020.